dvnyvo/OpenGL-Animated-Robot/README.md

 An animtated 3D robot with functional joints and walking.

 To compile:
-	- Used OpenGL on Visual Studio compilied on Windows 10 following the 'CompilingOnWindows' guide on D2L
+	- Used OpenGL on Visual Studio compilied on Windows 10

 Robot Assembly:
 	Head, Body (cannon/gun included), Shoulder, Left & Right Arm, Lower Body, Left & Right Leg